 I'm a data nerd and news junkie, interested in the intersection of politics and technology, housing policy, and financial markets.
 I strive to investigate problems, discover their causes, and (when possible) communicate and implement their solutions.

 I studied political science at Grinnell College in Iowa, and after graduating, I worked as a data analyst in Chicago and New York.
-Now, I am renovating a house in New Orleans and developing political technology at INTRVL, a new firm specializing in the measurement of persuasive advertising.
+Now, I am renovating a house in New Orleans and developing a new property tax solution for Cook County homeowners, Bungalow Taxes, which specializes in filing 'lack of uniformity' appeals.

 To better understand the concerns of Americans who were hesitant or resistant to the COVID-19 vaccines, INTRVL surveyed thousands of Americans during Summer 2021.